poe-iit/first-response-server/README.md

 ```
 ----------------------------------------------------------------------------------------------------

+# Middleware Folder

+This folder contains middleware functions used throughout the project to handle authentication and rate limiting.
+Below is a breakdown of each file and its purpose.

+## Files:

+### 1. `authenticate.js`

+This file defines a middleware function for authenticating incoming requests by leveraging the authParse utility function.

+- **Functionality**:
+  - Relies on the `authParse.js` file from the `utils` folder to extract and validate JWT tokens from the request headers or cookies.
+  - After token validation, it proceeds with the next middleware or route handler.
+  - For more details on how token parsing and validation works, refer to the `authParse.js` section of the `README`.

+### 2. `rateLimiter.js`

+This file configures and exports rate-limiting middleware using the `express-rate-limit` package to prevent excessive requests.

+- **Functionality**:
+  - Limits incoming requests to 100 requests per 5 minutes per IP address.
+  - Adds `RateLimit` headers to the response to inform clients of their rate limit status.
+  - Helps to prevent abuse or overloading of the server by enforcing request limits.

+## Usage
+These middleware functions are essential for securing the application by handling token-based authentication and controlling traffic through rate limiting.

 # Utility Folder

 This folder contains utility functions and middleware used throughout the project.
 Below is a breakdown of each file and its purpose: